-1. Public Water Systems that are regulated as Community Water Systems are required to issue a Consumer Confidence Report (CCR), or Annual Water Quality Report, for distribution in accordance with (IAW) CFR part 141, Subpart 40 O, Consumer Confidence Reports, and the US Environmental Protection Agency's Safe Drinking Water Act.
-CCRs provide the consumer/public with the following: system information and the source of water, detected contaminants, and compliance with National Primary Drinking Water Regulations.

-2. Gulf Coast Electric Cooperative (GCEC) currently owns and maintains the water distribution system that supplies Bay County water to Tyndall (main base), Silver Flag, Air Force Research Lab, and Full Scale Drone.
-Please see the attached Bay County Utility Services 2023 Annual Water Quality Report.

-3. GCEC, Civil Engineering, and Bioenvironmental Engineering (BE) work in tandem to ensure safe, quality drinking water to users on Tyndall AFB.
-IAW AFI 48-144, Drinking Water Surveillance Program, dated 21 June 2023, BE performed Air Force Unique Surveillance which included monthly flouride analysis at the Tyndall Child Development Center (CDC), School Age Programs (SAP), and Youth Programs (YP).
-BE is proud to announce that all 2023 drinking water results at the CDC, SAP and YP met the Maximum Contaminant Level for fluoride (4.0 mg/L).
-During 2023, Tyndall Academy was on the Bay County owned water line and was not surveyed as part of the Air Force Unique Surveillance requirements.

-4. If you have any questions regarding the attached CCR and additional BE results please contact BE at 850-283-7139 or by email at usaf.tyndall.325-mdg.list.sgpb@health.mil.
+- 1. Public Water Systems that are regulated as Community Water Systems are required to issue a Consumer Confidence Report (CCR), or Annual Water Quality Report, for distribution in accordance with (IAW) CFR part 141, Subpart 40 O, Consumer Confidence Reports, and the US Environmental Protection Agency's Safe Drinking Water Act.
+CCRs provide the consumer and public with the following: system information and the source of water, detected contaminants, and compliance with National Primary Drinking Water Regulations. - 2.
+Gulf Coast Electric Cooperative (GCEC) currently owns and maintains the water distribution system that supplies Bay County water to Tyndall Air Force Base (AFB) main base, Silver Flag, Air Force Research Lab, and Full-Scale Drone.
+Please see the attached Bay County Utility Services 2024 Annual Water Quality Report. - 3.
+GCEC, Civil Engineering, and Bioenvironmental Engineering (BE) work in tandem to ensure safe, quality drinking water to users on Tyndall AFB.
+IAW DAFI 48-144, BE performed Air Force Unique Surveillance which included monthly fluoride analysis at the Tyndall Child Development Center (CDC), School Age Programs (SAP), and Youth Programs (YP).
+BE is proud to announce that all 2024 drinking water results at the CDC, SAP and YP met the Maximum Contaminant Level for fluoride (4.0 mg/L).
+During 2024, Tyndall Academy was on the Bay County owned water line and was not surveyed as part of the Air Force Unique Surveillance requirements. - 4.
+Any questions regarding the attached CCR and additional BE results, please contact BE at 850-283-7139 or by email at usaf.tyndall.325-mdg.list.sgpb@health.mil.

-SHERROD A. BROWN, Lt Col, USAF, BSC Bioenvironmental Engineering Flight Commander
+SHERROD A. BROWN, Lt Col, USAF, BSC Flight Commander, Bioenvironmental Engineering

+Attachment:

-Attachment: 2023 Annual Water Quality Report Bay County cc: 325 FW/CC 325 FW/PA 325 FW All 325 MDG/CC 325 OMRS/CC 325 CES/CC ESOH COUNCIL
+2024 Annual Water Quality Report Bay County

-BAY COUNTY UTILITY SERVICES 3400 Transmitter Road Panama City, FL 32404

-2023 ANNUAL WATER QUALITY REPORT BAY COUNTY

-WHAT IS THIS REPORT?
+325 FW/CC

+325 FW/PA

+325 FW All

+325 MDG/CC

+325 OMRS/CC

+325 CES/CC

+ESOH COUNCIL

+2024 Annual Drinking Water Quality Report

+Bay County Wholesale Water System

-The Environmental Protection Agency requires public water suppliers that serve the same people year-round (community water systems) to provide consumer confidence reports to their customers.
-These reports are also known as annual water quality reports.
+The Environmental Protection Agency requires public water suppliers that serve the same people year-round (community water systems) to provide Consumer Confidence Reports to their customers.
+These reports are also known as Annual Water Quality Reports.
 This report summarizes information regarding water sources used, any detected contaminants, compliance and educational information.
+This report is designed to inform you about the quality water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
 Our water source is surface water drawn from Deer Point Reservoir.

-In 2023, the Department of Environmental Protection performed a Source Water Assessment on our system.
-The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our surface water intakes.
+In 2024, the Department of Environmental Protection performed a Source Water Assessment on our system.
+The assessment was conducted to provide information about any potential sources of contamination near our surface water intakes.
 The surface water system is considered to be at high risk because of the many potential sources of contamination present in the assessment area.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from Bay County Utility Services by calling (850) 248-5010.